Yoga is a light, which once lit, will never dim. The better your practice, the brighter the flame. – B.K.S. Iyengar

 I recently completed a one month intensive yoga teacher training program at the Yoga Garden in San Francisco and had an amazing experience – sore, exhausted, challenged, and loving yoga more than ever.

 What is yoga teacher training like?
 Yoga teacher training is a big time and financial commitment, regardless of whether you’re enrolling in an intensive three to four-week program or a part-time program where classes are spread out over a few months, so I thought it would be a good idea to share a few things on how to choose a yoga teacher training program, what to expect, and how to get the most out of this type of experience.
+Here’s what you need to know before you enroll in a YTT.

 1. You will have “off” days